yunhaixiang/yhmath/content/math.md

 1. _Linear Algebraic Groups and Representation Theory_ (coming soon)
 2. _Algebraic Curves and Abelian Varieties_ (coming soon)
 3. _Algebraic Number Theory_ (coming soon)

-Here are some on very specific topics which are on the shorter side.

-1. _Brauer Groups_ (coming soon)